aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

 We normally use a javascript based rich table/grid library to show tabular data, instead of manually rendering data like that.
-For example, we used [jTable](http://jtable.org/) library to show users on the Users page of AspNet Zero.
+For example, we used [jTable](http://jtable.org/) library to show users on the Users page of ASP.NET Zero.
 Always use such components since they make things much more easier and provides a much better user experience.

 We did not use a table component here, because we want to show basics of